 (iv) computer graphics New techniques for image synthesis, that draw on different artistics traditions, and exploit affect see e.g.'minimal graphics'

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD computer science (UQ)

 - BSc Honours( 1st class) Computer Science

 I served as Head of School from 2012 until 2017 when I was forced to step back due to illness.
-I am currently unable to accept phd students.
+I am not able to accept any students, interns or visitors.

 Research groups and institutes

 - Computational Science and Engineering